-As we enter into a new fraternal year, we once again are battling challenges to the Catholic Church and Christianity as a whole from the ACLU and other anti-religious groups.
+As we enter a new fraternal year, we once again are battling challenges to the Catholic Church and Christianity as a whole from the ACLU and other anti-religious groups.
 To combat these movements, we have to display our God and our religious beliefs whenever and wherever possible.
-As a Knight advances through our degrees, he pledges: to maintain unity; to practice virtues of charity and brotherly love; to exemplify in all his relations with his fellow man the sublime teaching of the Holy Mother Church.
+As a Knight we pledge: to maintain unity; to practice virtues of charity and brotherly love; to exemplify in all our relations with our fellow man the sublime teaching of the Holy Mother Church.
 The Knights of Columbus is first and foremost a Catholic men's organization.
 The pledge and dedication of any K of C council to its local church should be a matter of profound satisfaction to the pastor.
 Now is the time to show our local churches and our communities that there is a need for the strength, character and tradition of service that are the essence of every Knights of Columbus council.